anjeta/SUSCOMP-2025-LABS/week9-cloud-emissions/README.md

 Time available: 1.5 hours.

 Make sure you have an up to date copy of your coursework repo available.
 In the '`week9`' folder create a new markdown document called `username-week9-labnotes.md`.
 Upload Lab_09.ipynb from this repository to Google Colab.
-Run the script following the instructions and document your results in `username-week9-labnotes.md`.
+Run the script following the instructions and document your results in the markdown file.